Scheduling jobs

 Where’s the output?

-On the login node, this script printed output to the terminal – but when we exit sbatch
+Once the job is finished, you want to inspect its output.
+On the login node, this script printed the output to the terminal - but when we exit sbatch

 Cluster job output is typically redirected to a file in the directory you launched it from.